 Carrie Lou Garberoglio

-Carrie Lou is the associate director at the National Deaf Center who works with the Deafverse team on strategic decisions.
+Carrie Lou is the co-director at the National Deaf Center who works with the Deafverse team on strategic decisions.

 FAVORITE GAME: Tetris on Nintendo